7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 #### Create a `ContainerDef`

-The `ContainerDef` is a trait that provides a high level interface for defining a docker container resource.
+The @scaladoc[`ContainerDef`](izumi.distage.docker.ContainerDef) is a trait used to define a docker container.
+Extend this trait and provide and implementation of the `config` method.

+The required parameters of `Config` are:

+- `image` - the docker image to use
+- `ports` - ports to map on the docker container

+See @scaladoc[`Docker.ContainerConfig[T]`](izumi.distage.docker.Docker.ContainerConfig) for
+additional parameters.

 Example nginx container definition: